 Ovranette is a contraceptive pill used to prevent pregnancy.
-Ovranette is a ‘combined’ oral contraceptive pill containing synthetic versions of the two sex hormones produced naturally by the female body (oestrogen and progestogen).
+It is a ‘combined’ oral contraceptive pill containing synthetic versions of the 2 sex hormones produced naturally by the female body (oestrogen and progestogen).

-Ovranette is a low-dose contraceptive pill, suitable for women who experience side effects relating to the high oestrogen content in other pills.
+As a low-dose contraceptive pill Ovranette is suitable for women who experience side effects relating to the high oestrogen content in other pills.

 When taken correctly, Ovranette is over 99% effective at preventing pregnancy in women.